aweymo-ui/libguide_remediation/content/1_guide.md

     - State where the user will be going, like "To find out more, `visit the museum's exhibit page!`"
 - Ensure that text color alone is not used to convey meaning

 We can assume that LibGuides infrastructure is going to automatically structure material in a logical order using the default settings.
-However, if there is any custom HTML coding that has been added to the boxes of your LibGuide:
+However, if there is any custom HTML coding that has been added to the boxes of your LibGuide, please ensure that:

 - Any headings used on the page follow the correct logical order (H1, H2, H3...).
 - HTML elements such as lists (ul, ol) are used (rather than arbitrary styling).